 - 1 pint of cherry tomatoes, halved

-1 Bring a large pot of salted water to a boil (for your pasta).
+1 Bring a large pot of salted water to a boil (1 Tbsp salt for 2 quarts of water).
+While the water is heating, prep the vegetables.

-5 Once the pasta is ready - cooked but still a bit firm, or al dente - drain the pasta and put it directly into the skillet with the vegetables.
+5 Once the pasta is ready—cooked but still a bit firm, or al dente—drain the pasta and put it directly into the skillet with the vegetables.
 Adjust seasoning.
 Add more sauce if needed.
-Gently mix in the cherry tomatoes.
+Gently mix in the cherry tomatoes and thinly sliced basil.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!